 To check 1989 Honda tire pressure you will need to know its recommended tire inflation and a tire pressure gauge.
 Check tire inflation when tires are "cold" and have not been driven for at least 3 hours.
 Adjust 1989 Honda tire inflation to the recommended tire pressure levels as needed by adding air with a tire inflator.

 If you replace 1989 Honda original equipment tires with optional or plus tire sizes, make sure to follow guidelines on how to apply tire load inflation tables when replacing 1989 Honda tires to find proper tire pressure for new tires.
 Always refer to the 1989 Honda owner’s manual for any specific safety advice regarding the application of replacement tires.

 1989 Honda tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
-During winter 1989 Honda tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures.
+During winter 1989 Honda tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Never overinflate above psi indicated on tire sidewall.
-Make sure to check your 1989 Honda tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
 Consult owner's manual for recommended winter tire pressure for 1989 Honda.